LAPB Executive Board

 Dr. Anastasia Couvillon

-Dr. Anastasia Couvillon is an Associate Professor of Biology at the University of Louisiana at Monroe, where she leads research on the conservation and management of threatened and endangered species, with an emphasis on spatial ecology and decision analysis.
-Her work integrates ecological data, modeling, and structured decision-making to develop planning tools that bridge science and policy.
-She has extensive experience collaborating with a wide range of partners to advance habitat prioritization, spatially explicit decision support systems, and large-scale conservation strategies across North America.
-Previous experience includes work with the USGS developing tools for waterfowl habitat management and leading work on the NA Waterfowl Management Plan.
-Her publications and projects focus on integrating biological and social objectives into conservation planning, providing decision frameworks that inform both policy and practice.
+Dr. Anastasia Couvillon is an Associate Professor of Biology at the University of Louisiana at Monroe whose research focuses on conserving threatened and endangered species through spatial ecology and decision analysis.
+She integrates ecological data, modeling, and structured decision‑making to create tools that connect science and policy.
+Her work includes habitat prioritization, spatial decision‑support systems, and large‑scale conservation planning across North America.
+She previously worked with the USGS on waterfowl habitat management and the North American Waterfowl Management Plan, with publications emphasizing the integration of biological and social objectives in conservation planning.

 Joshua Soileau